 The Day Jimi Hendrix Launched Electric Lady Studios

-The launch party on Aug.
-26, 1970 for Electric Lady Studios, meant to celebrate a high-tech facility that set a new standard for recording studios, ended up as farewell event for co-owner Jimi Hendrix.
+The launch party for Electric Lady Studios on Aug.
+26, 1970, was meant to celebrate a high-tech facility that set a new standard for recording studios.
+It ended up as farewell event for co-owner Jimi Hendrix.

-The next day, he left for a performance in the U.K. On Sept.
-18, less than four weeks later, Hendrix died at age 27 in London – having never returned to a facility in which he'd invested so much time and effort.
+He left for a performance in the U.K. the next day.
+Hendrix died at age 27 less than four weeks later, on Sept.
+18 in London.
+He never returned to a facility in which he'd invested so much time and effort.
 The cause of death was "inhalation of vomit due to barbiturate intoxication."

 Before the basement space at 52 West 8th St. in Greenwich Village became Electric Lady, it was the Generation Club.
 Hendrix loved to jam and hang out there.
-In 1968, Hendrix and manager Michael Jeffrey decided to buy the space.
+Hendrix and manager Michael Jeffrey decided to buy the space in 1968.
 Hendrix’s plan was to continue to operate a nightclub and build a small studio in the back to record live sessions.
 To revamp its look, Hendrix hired architect John Storyk, whose design of the futuristic Cerebrum Club impressed the guitarist.
 Hendrix’s audio engineer Eddie Kramer would design the sound system.

 But then, plans changed.
 "I walk down the stairs into what will become Electric Lady and I said to the guys, 'Are you crazy?'"
 Kramer told PBS. "'You want to make a nightclub?
 Get out of here; this is nuts.
 Let's build Jimi a recording studio.
 We'll make the best recording studio in the world.'"